PrestaShop/docs/themes/assets/index.rst

 override of course, but you could also remove the style that comes with it and bundle your specific style in your ``theme.css`` (since it's loaded on every page).

-To unregister an assets, you need ot know it's ID.
+To unregister an assets, you need to know its ID.

 In themes